Hofer geometry via toric degeneration: Abstract

 \section{Abstract}

-The main theme of this paper is to use {\tordeg} to produce distinct {\homo} {\qmor}s on the group of {\hamil} {\diffeo}s.
+The main theme of this paper is to use {\tordeg} to study Hofer geometry by producing distinct {\homo} {\qmor}s on the group of {\hamil} {\diffeo}s.
 We focus on the (complex $n$-dimensional) quadric hypersurface and the del Pezzo surfaces, and study two classes of distinguished {\lag} sub{\mfd}s that appear naturally in a {\tordeg}, namely the {\lag} torus which is the monotone fiber of a {\lag} torus fibration, and the {\lag} spheres that appear as vanishing cycles.
 For the quadrics, we prove that the group of {\hamil} {\diffeo}s admits two distinct {\homo} {\qmor}s and derive some superheaviness results.
 Along the way, we show that the {\tordeg} is compatible with the Biran decomposition.
 This implies that for $n=2$, the {\lag} fiber torus (Gelfand--Zeitlin torus) is {\hamil} isotopic to the Chekanov torus, which answers a question of Y. Kim.
-We give applications to $C^0$-{\symp} topology which includes the {\EP}--Py question for the quadric hypersurface.
-We also prove analogous results for the del Pezzo surfaces.
+We prove analogous results for the del Pezzo surfaces.
+We also discuss applications to $C^0$ {\symp} topology.